 Peroneal Tendonitis

-It is the inflammation in one or both tendons of your leg that connects the lower area to your foot.
+The inflammation in one or both leg tendons connects the lower area to your foot.
 Peroneal tendonitis occurs due to overuse of the tendons or ankle sprain.
 It may lead to stabbing pain or swelling on the foot side or around the heel.

 Tarsal Coalition

-A tarsal coalition is a congenital condition that refers to the formation of abnormal tissue bridge between two normal tarsal bones.
-The term “coalition” means merging two or more things into one mass.
+A tarsal coalition is a congenital condition that forms an abnormal tissue bridge between two normal tarsal bones.
+“Coalition” means merging two or more things into one mass.

 Arthritis